HenryNewcomer/vim-theme-mutenight-scene/README.md

 ---
 **Important**
 This theme's colors were chosen with 256-bit color in mind.
-Although it will sort've work with 24-bit colors, it wasn't designed for it.
+Although it will sort've work with lower thresholds, it wasn't designed for it.

 ## Installation